Clustering, order conditions, and languages of interval exchanges: Interval exchange transformations

+Note that the order condition has to be checked only when the $x$ above is bispecial, and then we say that $x$ in $L$ satisfies the order condition, for the orders $(<_D,<_A)$.

+The order condition is linked to interval exchange transformations by the following result from \cite{fhuz} (Proposition 8 in the easy direction, and Theorem 19 in the difficult one); in many cases it could be deduced from the earlier \cite{bel}.

+\begin{theorem} \cite{fhuz} {\em An (extendable) language $L$ is the natural coding of a generalised interval exchange transformation for a pair of orders $(<_D,<_A)$, if and only if $L$ satisfies the order condition for the pair of orders $(<_D,<_A)$.} \end{theorem}

-\begin{definition} If a language $L$ on an alphabet $\mathcal A$ satisfies the order condition for $(<_A,<_D)$, a bispecial word $w$ has a {\em connection} if there are letters $a<_{A}a'$, consecutive in the order $<_{A}$, letters $b<_{D}b'$, consecutive in the order $<_{D}$, such that $awb$ and $a'wb'$ are in $L$, and neither $awb'$ nor $a'wb$ is in $L$. \end{definition}
+\begin{definition} If a language $L$ on an alphabet $\mathcal A$ satisfies the order condition for $(<_D,<_A)$, a bispecial word $w$ has a {\em connection} if there are letters $a<_{A}a'$, consecutive in the order $<_{A}$, letters $b<_{D}b'$, consecutive in the order $<_{D}$, such that $awb$ and $a'wb'$ are in $L$, and neither $awb'$ nor $a'wb$ is in $L$. \end{definition}

 If the natural coding of an interval exchange transformation $T$ has no connection, we say that $T$ has no connection.
-By \cite{kea}, if a standard interval exchange transformation has no connection, its natural coding is aperiodic and uniformly recurrent.
+By \cite{kea}, if a standard interval exchange transformation has no connection, it is aperiodic and minimal and its natural coding is aperiodic and uniformly recurrent.

-The main result (Proposition 8 in the easy direction, Theorem 19 in the difficult one) of \cite{fhuz} states that {\em a language $L$ is the natural coding of a generalized interval exchange transformation, with the pair of orders $(<_A,<_D)$, if and only if it satisfies the order condition for the pair of orders $(<_A,<_D)$.} \\